Brewster High School (Brewster, New York)

-Brewster High School is a comprehensive public secondary school in Brewster, New York, for grades 9 – 12 with an enrollment of approximately 1,100 students and over 110 teachers and support personnel.
+Brewster High School (BHS) is a comprehensive public secondary school in Brewster, New York, for grades 9-12 with an enrollment of approximately 1,100 students and over 110 teachers and support personnel.

-It was built in 1971, and was the fourth building added to the Brewster Central School District.
+It was built in 1971 and was the fourth building added to the Brewster Central School District.
 The building grew in size with the addition of music, math, and science wings due to a major bond issue in 1999.

 NJROTC Unit

-The NJROTC is a program of academic courses, co-curricular activities involving field trips to naval and military bases and extracurricular opportunities, including interschool exhibition drill and athletics.
-Periodic opportunities for cruises on naval ships will be offered.
-Chances for selection for advanced leadership training at service sponsored leadership academies exist while the cadet is in high school.
-There is no requirement for affiliation with the armed forces after graduation.
-The emphasis is on citizenship development and practical leadership experience.
-The academic portion of the program is functionally divided into three non-sequential courses; NJROTC 1R through NJROTC 3R and covers various disciplines including: career planning, study skills, early naval history and current naval ships and aircraft.
-Instruction is provided in military drill, leadership skills, naval tradition, navigation, 19th century naval history, nautical rules of the road, and oceanography.
-The NJROTC 4R course for seniors is structured as a seminar course with emphasis is placed on performance in various duties in the cadet company based upon previous experience, if any, in the program.
+Since 2010, the high school has maintained a company-sized Naval Junior Reserve Officers' Training Corps (NJROTC), led by Commander Earl Waidelech, who retired by 2022.

-Since around 2010, the high school has maintained a company sized Naval Junior Reserve Officer's Training Corps, currently led by Commander Earl Waidelech, who will be retiring by 2022.
+The NJROTC is a program of academic courses, co-curricular activities involving field trips to naval and military bases, and extracurricular opportunities, including interschool exhibition drill and athletics.
+The academic portion of the program is divided into three non-sequential courses, NJROTC 1R through NJROTC 3R, and covers various disciplines, including career planning, study skills, early naval history, and current naval ships and aircraft.
+The NJROTC 4R course for seniors is structured as a seminar course, with emphasis placed on performance in various duties in the cadet company based upon previous experience, if any, in the program.

-The corps is currently organised into the following:
+The corps is organized into the following: